Cache coherence: Overview

 Theoretically, coherence can be performed at the load/store granularity.
 However, in practice it is generally performed at the granularity of cache blocks.

 Definition

 Coherence defines the behavior of reads and writes to a single address location.

-One type of data occurring simultaneously in different cache memory is called cache coherence, or in some systems, global memory.

 In a multiprocessor system, consider that more than one processor has cached a copy of the memory location X. The following conditions are necessary to achieve cache coherence: